asfktz/angular-portal/README.md

 # angular-portal

-Inspired by [Ryan Florence talk about portals in React](https://youtu.be/z5e7kWSHWTg?t=15m21s), and the implementation of [portal-vue](https://github.com/LinusBorg/portal-vue).
+Inspired by [Ryan Florence talk about portals in React](https://youtu.be/z5e7kWSHWTg?t=15m21s), and by the implementation of [portal-vue](https://github.com/LinusBorg/portal-vue).

 This angular 1 component allows you to detach some part of your component's view and render it in some other part of the DOM.